mercyXp/Introduction-To-Programming-cpp/week-3/README.md

 (A palindrome is a number that is read backwards the same way as forwards, e.g. "121").
 If the number is a palindrome, output 1, otherwise output 0.

+### TASK 6
+Write the name of the day by its number.The ouput should be the name of the day (the week starts with Monday).